unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 The strong wind keeps fog, smoke, and other gases at bay.
 Small or smaller flying creatures or objects can't pass through the wall.
 Loose, lightweight materials brought into the wall fly upward.
 Bullets, bolts, and other ordinary projectiles launched at targets behind the wall are deflected upward and automatically miss.
 (Boulders hurled by giants or siege engines, and similar projectiles, are unaffected.)
 Creatures in gaseous form can't pass through it.

-##### Wish

-_9th-level conjuration_

-**Casting Time:** 1 action

-**Range:** Self

-**Components:** V

-**Duration:** Instantaneous

-*Wish* is the mightiest tek skill a mortal creature can cast.
-By simply speaking aloud, you can alter the very foundations of reality in accord with your desires.

-The basic use of this tek skill is to duplicate any other tek skill of 8th level or lower.
-You don't need to meet any requirements in that tek skill, including costly components.
-The tek skill simply takes effect.

-Alternatively, you can create one of the following effects of your choice:

-* You create one object of up to 2500,000 credits in value that isn't a alien artifact.
-The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.
-* You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the _greater restoration_ tek skill.
-* You grant up to ten creatures that you can see resistance to a damage type you choose.
-* You grant up to ten creatures you can see immunity to a single tek skill or other tek effect for 8 hours.
-For instance, you could make yourself and all your companions immune to a lich's life drain attack.
-* You undo a single recent event by forcing a reroll of any roll made within the last round (including your last turn).
-Reality reshapes itself to accommodate the new result.
-For example, a _wish_ tek skill could undo an opponent's successful save, a foe's critical hit, or a friend's failed save.
-You can force the reroll to be made with advantage or disadvantage, and you can choose whether to use the reroll or the original roll.

-You might be able to achieve something beyond the scope of the above examples.
-State your wish to the GM as precisely as possible.
-The GM has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
-This tek skill might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence as a result of how you worded the wish.
-For example, wishing that a villain were dead might propel you forward in time to a period when that villain is no longer alive, effectively removing you from the game.
-Similarly, wishing for a legendary alien artifact or artifact might instantly transport you to the presence of the item's current owner.

-The stress of casting this tek skill to produce any effect other than duplicating another tek skill weakens you.
-After enduring that stress, each time you cast a tek skill until you finish a long rest, you take 1d10 radiation damage per level of that tek skill.
-This damage can't be reduced or prevented in any way.
-In addition, your Strength drops to 3, if it isn't 3 or lower already, for 2d4 days.
-For each of those days that you spend resting and doing nothing more than light activity, your remaining recovery time decreases by 2 days.
-Finally, there is a 33 percent chance that you are unable to cast _wish_ ever again if you suffer this stress.

 \page